Get-Samuel/E-COMMERCE/README.md

 1. Install the React + vite package on your machine ('npm create vite@latest')
 2. Install the latest tailwindcss package. ('checkout taiwlindcss.com for the documentations)
+3. Install the latest react-router-dom package
+4. Install the latest swiper package.
+5. Install the latest zustand package.